 - 0.5-1.4kg/1‐3 lb per month if you’re an intermediate with room to develop.

 - 1.4-1.8kg/3-4 lb per month if you’re a beginner (less than 2 years consistent training).

 Note: The chart above does not include phases of reverse-dieting, rebounding, initial water loss/gain with low carb dieting, or use of PED’s.

 If you found this macros calculator useful then please share with a friend who doesn’t know a macro from a shellfish linguine.
-Or feel free to drop a comment below if it helped.
+Or for more information about online physique coaching click HERE.